mbestavros/SupplyChain/README.md

 # CS651-Spr18-Final-Project
 Final project for CS651: Distributed Systems.
 Blockchain mixed with distributed systems.

-Setup:
+Setup

 * Set your GOPATH variable to be the root folder of this repo, and go to that folder.
-You can do this by navigating to the main directory and running "GOPATH=\$(pwd)"
+You can do this by navigating to the main directory and running:
+`GOPATH=\$(pwd)`

-Run the following to get required packages:
+* Run the following to get required packages:
 `go get github.com/rs/xid`
 `go get github.com/sirupsen/logrus`

 Structure: